 Pros

-• It provides comprehensive property and market data.
+• Provides comprehensive property and market data

 Cons

-• Plan pricing is quite expensive.
+• Plan pricing is quite expensive

-• It lacks live chat support.
+• No live chat support

 The Close Score